pyblosxom/pyblosxom/docs/hacking.rst

 Running Pyblosxom
 =================

-When you want to run PyBlosxom from your git clone in your virtual environment, you will:
+When you want to run Pyblosxom from your git clone in your virtual environment, you will:

 1. Make sure the virtual environment is activated and if it isn't do::